SkylineCommunications/dataminer-docs/connector-help/connector_help/Crystal_Vision_Vision_3_Frame.md

 # Crystal Vision Vision 3 Frame

-This **SNMP** driver allows you to monitor a Crystal Vision Vision 3 Frame.
+This **SNMP** connector allows you to monitor a Crystal Vision Vision 3 Frame.
 Vision 3 is the rack frame for the Vision product range.
 3U high and holding up to 20 cards, Vision 3 is suitable for higher bandwidth signals such as IP and 4K as well as SDI video and audio.

-This driver also automatically creates Tandem 10 VF card DVEs if they are available in the **Frame Layout Table**.
+This connector also automatically creates Tandem 10 VF card DVEs if they are available in the **Frame Layout Table**.

 ## About